walidsharaar/DataAnalystSQL/12_UnderstandingDataVisualization/03_TheColorAndTheShape.md

 - Line Plot Dimensions: Line plots incorporate aesthetics like color, thickness, transparency, and linetype.
 - Color in Line Plots: Color distinguishes lines in technology adoption plots effectively.
 - Linetype Usage: Linetype as an alternative dimension in line plots, albeit challenging for distinction.

+## Using color | Theory
+- Understanding color in data visualization is crucial.
+Different color spaces, such as RGB and CMYK, affect how colors are displayed and printed.
+Choosing the right color palette based on hue, chroma, and luminance can enhance data perception, with three main types of color scales: qualitative, sequential, and diverging.

+### Facts
+- Color Perception: Color plays a vital role in data interpretation, with various color spaces impacting display and print quality.
+- Colorspaces: RGB (Red-Green-Blue) and CMYK (Cyan-Magenta-Yellow-blacK) are commonly used color models in programming and design, respectively.
+- Plotting Palette Choice: Selecting the right colors matters.
+Issues like visibility, similarity, and perception differences can impact data interpretation.
+-  HCL Colorspace: Hue-Chroma-Luminance (HCL) addresses color perception issues for effective data visualization.
+-  HCL Components: HCL comprises hue (rainbow colors), chroma (intensity), and luminance (brightness).
+-  Color Scale Types: Qualitative scales distinguish unordered categories; sequential scales emphasize order, and diverging scales highlight values around a midpoint.
+-  alette Examples: Different scales suit different data: qualitative for technology adoption, sequential for ordered categories, and diverging for midpoint emphasis.
+- Example Applications: Specific datasets, like survey responses on green technology in Malaysia, illustrate the use of diverging scales for nuanced perceptions.